knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Monday done, gym done.
 Bit too tired but great!
 We talked about the golf clubs and they look amazing and parents are gonna send them to me asap.

+### 2024-05-15 00:24

+I'm currently resting after dinner and gym, texting with a brazilian mama xDD Fun!

+Work has been fun.
+Did bunch of my own stuff.
+Plane tickets, guiding stuff, helped on magnet + cpp and we had a our local group physics meeting, which I understood almost none of (as expected - I must have missed nuclear magnetic moments in my second year physics...).

+Did a little armday today, exchanged few close calls with brazilian and met Niko.
+And also, this guy from SGP picked me up going from the gym and brought me here faster!
+Great guy xD The same one we've shaken our heads because of an ass (what a memory) xD